mkrd/Swift-BigInt/README.md

 ## Installation
-Simply drag all .swift files into your project!
+Simply drag all .swift files from the sources folder into your project!
 All MG files and SMP Core.swift are required.
 The String, Benchmark, and Test Module are Optional.